top of page

 A bond allows an arrested person (defendant) to be released from jail until his or her case is completed.
 A $5.00 Death Benefit Fee is added to all bond payments.
 For example, if you have a $500 cash bond, you will pay $500 plus the $5.00 benefit fee for a total of $505.

-Indemnitor - An indemnitor, also called a guarantor, is a person or group of people agreeing to cosign for the bail bond of a defendant through a company that offers bail bonds, such as an underwriter or agent.
+Indemnitor—An indemnitor, also called a guarantor, is a person or group of people agreeing to cosign for a defendant's bail bond through a company that offers bail bonds, such as an underwriter or agent.
 The process of cosigning on a bond is referred to as indemnification.

-In the state of Indiana when you have been notified that your loved one or friend has been incarcerated panic and frustration seem to be the first feelings or reactions.
-However, you don’t have to worry because Smith American Bail Bonds the most reputable bail bond agency in Indiana will see you through the whole surety bail bonding process.
-When someone has been incarcerated and the Judge has set a Surety Bond, we have listed the process and steps below.
+In the state of Indiana, when you have been notified that your loved one or friend has been incarcerated, panic and frustration seem to be the first feelings or reactions.
+However, you don’t have to worry because Smith American Bail Bonds, Indiana's most reputable bail bond agency, will see you through the whole surety bail bonding process.
+When someone has been incarcerated, and the Judge has set a Surety Bond, we have listed the process and steps below.

 Step1: Judge Sets Surety Bonds